 Quartz is “piezoelectric,” an unusual electrical property that has no effect on the performance of the mineral in normal dimension stone applications.
 If squeezed, quartz generates an electrical current proportional to the amount of pressure applied.
 When a small current is generated on two opposing faces of a cut, ground quartz crystal, it vibrates electrically , acting as an oscillator at a frequency determined by the exact thickness of the crystal.

-Quartzite is a Quartz-based stone with an aesthetic visual similar to marble.
-The similarity however are only visual, given that marble is a metamorphic rock made from recrystallized carbonate minerals, whereas quartzite consists mostly of natural quartz, making it significantly more resistant to abrasion and to the attack of chemically reactive products.
+Quartzite is a luxurious natural stone that combines the strength of granite with the marble design, making it ideal for all surfaces including countertops.
+However, the similarities with marble are only visual, given that marble is a metamorphic rock made from recrystallized carbonate minerals, whereas quartzite consists mostly of natural quartz, making it significantly more resistant to abrasion and to the attack of chemically reactive products.